bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schrodinger.md

 * as Schrödinger's monument and a worthy one.
 * Schrödinger accepted an invitation to lecture at the University of Wisconsin, Madison, leaving in December 1926 to give his lectures in January and February 1927.
 * Sommerfeld was ranked in first place, followed by Schrödinger, with Born as the third choice.
 * When Sommerfeld decided not to leave Munich, the offer was made to Schrödinger.
 * Although he was a Catholic, Schrödinger decided in 1933 that he could not live in a country in which persecution of Jews had become a national policy.
 * He spoke to Schrödinger about posts for one of his assistants and was surprised to discover that Schrödinger himself was interested in leaving Germany.
+* Schrödinger asked for a colleague, Arthur March, to be offered a post as his assistant.
+* To understand Schrödinger's request for March we must digress a little and comment on Schrödinger's liking for women.
+* Anny had her own lover for many years, Schrödinger's friend Weyl.
+* Schrödinger had been elected a fellow of Magdalen College.
+* Soon after they arrived in Oxford, Schrödinger heard that, for his work on wave mechanics, he had been awarded the Nobel prize.
+* In the spring of 1934 Schrödinger was invited to lecture at Princeton and while there he was made an offer of a permanent position.
+* In 1935 Schrödinger published a three-part essay on The present situation in quantum mechanics in which his famous Schrödinger's cat paradox appears.
+* In 1936 Schrödinger was offered the chair of physics at the University of Edinburgh in Scotland.
+* However the advancing Nazi threat caught up with Schrödinger again in Austria.
+* From Rome, Schrödinger went back to Oxford, and there he received an offer of a one year visiting professorship at the University of Gent.
+* After his time in Gent, Schrödinger went to Dublin in the autumn of 1939.
+* During his last few years Schrödinger remained interested in mathematical physics and continued to work on general relativity, unified field theory and meson physics.

+Born as the third choice.
+* When Sommerfeld decided not to leave Munich, the offer was made to Schrödinger.
+* Although he was a Catholic, Schrödinger decided in 1933 that he could not live in a country in which persecution of Jews had become a national policy.
+* He spoke to Schrödinger about posts for one of his assistants and was surprised to discover that Schrödinger himself was interested in leaving Germany.